altwajre/hello-akka/resources/docs/05-clustering/01-cluster-specification/README.md

 - **removed**: tombstone state (no longer a member)

 ### User Actions

-    join - join a single node to a cluster - can be explicit or automatic on startup if a node to join have been specified in the configuration
+- **join**: join a single node to a cluster - can be explicit or automatic on startup if a node to join have been specified in the configuration

-    leave - tell a node to leave the cluster gracefully
+- **leave**: tell a node to leave the cluster gracefully

-    down - mark a node as down
+- **down**: mark a node as down

 ### Leader Actions

 The leader has the following duties:

-    shifting members in and out of the cluster joining -> up
+- shifting members in and out of the cluster
+    - joining -> up
-        exiting -> removed
+    - exiting -> removed

 ### Failure Detection and Unreachability

-    fd* - the failure detector of one of the monitoring nodes has triggered causing the monitored node to be marked as unreachable
+- **fd***: the failure detector of one of the monitoring nodes has triggered causing the monitored node to be marked as unreachable

-    unreachable* - unreachable is not a real member states but more of a flag in addition to the state signaling that the cluster is unable to talk to this node, after being unreachable the failure detector may detect it as reachable again and thereby remove the flag
+- **unreachable***: unreachable is not a real member states but more of a flag in addition to the state signaling that the cluster is unable to talk to this node, after being unreachable the failure detector may detect it as reachable again and thereby remove the flag